David LaFlamme: Life and career

 LaFlamme was born in New Britain, Connecticut, on May 4, 1941.
 His mother was from a Mormon family in Salt Lake City, and when he was eight years old, the family moved there to be near her family.
 LaFlamme had been studying violin since moving to Los Angeles at age five, and in Salt Lake City he won a competition to perform as soloist with the Utah Symphony Orchestra.

 After briefly serving in the U.S. Army, he returned to the music scene in San Francisco in 1962.
-During the 1960s he performed with a wide variety of notable San Francisco acts, such as Jerry Garcia and Janis Joplin.
-He helped create the band Electric Chamber Orkustra, and later, an early version of Dan Hicks and His Hot Licks.
+During the 1960s he performed with a wide variety of notable San Francisco artists, such as Jerry Garcia and Janis Joplin.
+He helped create the band Electric Chamber Orkustra, soon shortened to The Orkustra, and later, an early version of Dan Hicks and His Hot Licks.
 Then in the summer of 1967, he and his wife Linda LaFlamme formed It's a Beautiful Day with the help of impresario Matthew Katz.

 The band's debut album, It's a Beautiful Day, was recorded in Los Angeles and produced by David LaFlamme.
 Released by Columbia Records in 1969, it contains their biggest hit, "White Bird".
 The album reached number 47 in the U.S. charts and remained on the Billboard Top 200 charts for over a year, achieving Gold Record certification in November 1972.
 Following their divorce and the recording of this seminal album, Linda LaFlamme left the band to pursue other musical ventures.

 The group's second album, Marrying Maiden, was released the following year.
 It was their most successful on the charts, reaching number 28 in the U.S. and number 45 in the U.K. After two additional albums, Choice Quality Stuff/Anytime and Live at Carnegie Hall, LaFlamme left the group in 1972 over disputes regarding the direction and management of the band.